Easy Crepes (VIDEO)

 Crepes store well at room temperature.
 Once cooled, cover completely in plastic wrap to lock in moisture and prevent the edges from drying out.
 For maximum freshness and soft texture, best enjoyed same day.

-Your feedback is valuable to us.
+Your feedback is valuable to us and I hope you find this to be the best crepe recipe.
 If you have any questions, please let me know in the comments.
-If you try my recipes and love them, please take a moment to leave a five star review.
+If you try my recipes and love them, please take a moment to leave a five-star review.
+I love sharing delicious recipes that help home cooks feel confident, whether you’re making basic crepes, other breakfast recipes, or anything else from the blog.
 Thank you for being part of the Bake Cook Repeat community!
-Don’t forget to follow us on Facebook, Instagram, Pinterest and Subscribe on YouTube.
+Don’t forget to follow us on Facebook, Instagram, Pinterest and Subscribe on YouTube you don’t miss new recipes.

 Crepes rolled into logs and stacked like a pyramid on a plate.